oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 Fortunately for us when we first setup our ingress controller and load balancer we installed a certificate in the load balancer for SSL / TLS connections, so we can just use that for the inkerd SSL/TLS endpoint as well.

-  5. Move to the `$HOME/helidon-kubernetes/service-mesh` directory
+  5. Move to the directory containing the scripts for the service mesh lab

   - `cd $HOME/helidon-kubernetes/service-mesh`